If you’re happy and you know it, clap your hands!

 Whining is generally considered a bad thing—and yeah, it can get pretty annoying if you’re on the receiving end.
 Done effectively, however, it can actually benefit our mental health.
 So what exactly makes complaining effective?
 When voicing a concern leads to results, which in turn lead to a better mood and self-esteem andfeeling empowered, it’s effective.
 In other words, complaining done right involves identifying a problem and taking positive action to address it, not just getting stuck in a loop-de-loop of complaints.

 Building up a nest egg is an important part of a happy life—and a financially sound future.
 One survey found that the more people saved, the happier they tended to be.
 Putting money aside is also associated with feelings of security, wellbeing, and control.
 Save some cash here, there, and everywhere with these 94 (!) money-saving tips.

-While it’s crucial to stash some cash away for a rainy day, indulging in the occasional shopping trip can actually reduce sadness by making us feel more in-control.
+While it’s crucial to stash some cash away for a rainy day, one study suggests that indulging in the occasional shopping trip can actually reduce sadness by making us feel more in-control.
 While retail therapy seems to be a legit thing, science shows that spending money on others is especially beneficial to happiness.
-And if you really want to boost your mood, experts suggest combining an actual gift with the gift of your time—so both you and your giftee enjoy both the purchase and the time spent together.
-To reap the mood-boosting benefits, enjoy the gift with your loved one—whether you’re giving an experience, like cooking classes, or something more material, like new golf clubs.
+And if you really want to boost your mood, experts suggest combining an actual gift with the gift of your time—so both you and your giftee enjoy the purchase and the time spent together—whether you’re giving an experience, like cooking classes, or something more material, like new golf clubs.